zhyi/zse/README.md

 Licensed under GNU GPL Version 3.

-This aggregator manages the version of all Java SE extension modules.
+This is the aggregator of all Java SE Extension Modules.

 zse-common
 ---